-Effective 6 a.m. today (Friday, May 6), weight restrictions will be lifted on all state trunkline highways from the southern Michigan border north to and including US-2/US-141 at the Menominee River bridge west of Iron Mountain, then east on US-2 to St. Ignace, with the exception of M-185 on Mackinac Island.
+Effective 8 a.m.
+Wednesday, April 26, weight restrictions were lifted on all state trunkline highways from the southern Michigan border north to and including US-2/US-141 at the Menominee River bridge west of Iron Mountain, then east on US-2 to St. Ignace, then north on I-75 to the M-134 interchange then east on M-134 and including all of Drummond Island.

-Frost restrictions are still in effect for the remainder of the state and will be imposed and enforced on all state trunkline highways north of the Mackinac Bridge.
+Frost restrictions are still in effect for the remainder of the state and will be imposed and enforced on all state trunkline highways north of US-2/M-134 line and on M-185 on Mackinac Island.
 State routes typically carry M, I, or US designations.

 In the restricted areas, the following will apply:

 - On routes designated as "all-season" (designated in green and gold on the MDOT Truck Operators Map), there will be no reduction in legal axle weights.

 - On routes designated as "seasonal" (designated in solid or dashed red on the MDOT Truck Operators Map), there will be a posted weight reduction of 25 percent for rigid (concrete) pavements and 35 percent for flexible (asphalt) pavements.